-Note – league listings below relate to the 2022/23 season.
+Note that league listings on this page relate to the 2023/24 Spanish football season.
 However most guides were written prior to that and feature LaLiga, Segunda División and Segunda B clubs at the time of writing.
 The Segunda B has since been replaced by the new 40-team Primera Federación (third tier).

 We also have a separate post on the biggest Spanish football rivalries which explores some of the most passionate derbies and feistiest clashes around the country.
 The demand for tickets is likely to be higher for these games but it may be worth paying that bit more to experience an iconic fixture like the Seville derby or El Clásico.